symfony/symfony-docs/components/lock.rst

 .. caution::

     Beware that some file systems (such as some types of NFS) do not support locking.
-In those cases, it's better to use a directory on a local disk drive or a remote store.
+In those cases, it is better to use a directory on a local disk drive or a remote store.

 .. _lock-store-memcached: